-Attention has now turned to the inside rooms of the building now that structural work is complete.
+Attention has turned to the inside rooms now that structural work is complete.

-In order to use these products, the cement and gypsum plasters were first removed back to the bare brick (it being particularly incompatible with gypsum).
+To use these products, the cement and gypsum plasters were first removed back to the bare brick (the insulations being incompatible with gypsum).
 The Calsitherm board is applied using a proprietary three-phase system, with a base coat, board and plaster skim.
-The Diasen plaster, which is composed of pure NHL 3.5, cork, clay, diatomaceous earth and reinforcing fibres, is spray-applied directly onto the wall in a two-coat system, involving the levelling spray coat and a skim coat which can be applied the next day.
+The Diasen plaster, which is composed of pure NHL 3.5, cork, clay, diatomaceous earth and reinforcing fibres, is spray-applied directly onto the wall in a two-coat system, involving the levelling spray coat and a skim coat which can usually be applied the next day.
 Both products provide excellent thermal performance and moisture management through historic masonry walls.

 This is the second floor room with Calsitherm insulation being applied.
 The boards are mounted on a lime-based adhesive screed, butted together, before being finished with a lime skim coat.
 An optional layer of mesh can be applied to provide additional stability to the top coat.